Louis de Maud'huy

-Louis Ernest de Maud'huy (1857–1921) was a French World War I General and the first Chief Scout of Scouts de France.
+Louis Ernest de Maud'huy (1857–1921) was a French World War I general and the first Chief Scout of Scouts de France.

 Biography

-His father was Pierre Adrien de Maud'huy, Battalion Chief in the Napoleon III Imperial Guard and his mother Thérèse Joséphine Olry.
-"Lorrain from Moselle", he was haunted by the idea of driving the Germans out from Lorraine since the 1871 defeat.
+His father was Pierre Adrien de Maud'huy, Battalion Chief in the Napoleon III Imperial Guard and his mother was Thérèse Joséphine Olry.
+A "Lorrain from Moselle", he had been haunted by the idea of driving the Germans out from Lorraine since the 1871 defeat.
 He was then 14.
-Louis de Maud'huy became an infantry officer graduating from Saint-Cyr, General Staff Course graduated, chasseur à pied until becoming colonel and assuming command of the 35th infantry regiment in Belfort in 1907.
-On 10 July 1913, he was Brigadier general in charge of the 80th Infantry Brigade.
-An Infantry Division Officer in 1914, he was placed in charge, after the Battle of the Frontiers, of the 18th Corps with which he fought in the First Battle of the Marne on the 5th Army left wing.
+Louis de Maud'huy graduated from Saint-Cyr and later the General Staff Course.
+He served as an infantry officer of chasseurs à pied until becoming a colonel and assuming command of the 35th Infantry Regiment in Belfort in 1907.
+On 10 July 1913, he was brigadier general in charge of the 80th Infantry Brigade.

+An infantry Division Officer in 1914, he was placed in charge, after the Battle of the Frontiers, of the 18th Corps with which he fought in the First Battle of the Marne on the 5th Army left wing.

-He willingly supported the execution of deserters right from the beginning of the war, encouraging the killing of a man involved.
+A British liaison officer described how de Maud'huy encouraged a French deserter on the way to execution, telling the condemned man that his death would strengthen the army by deterring other would-be deserters and thus, "Yours also is a way of dying for France."